 "Is it true, Optimus?"
 Ironhide asked.

-Optimus finally lifted his head to face his senior Artillery Specialist, replied in a low voice.
+Optimus finally lifted his head to face his senior artillery specialist, and replied in a low voice.
 "I am afraid that it is true, Ironhide."

-Then another Autobot from the gathered crowd spoke up to challenge Sentinel.
+Then an Autobot from amidst the crowd spoke up to challenge Sentinel.
 "What laws?
 We have no such laws!"

 The Iaconian Autobots listened to his explanation in quiet shock.
-Not many of them had even been aware that such a term existed within the Agreement, which had officially brought an end to the Last Great War.
-They began to feel defeated, unable to fight back against the very laws that had brought them peace just over a century ago.
+Not one of them had even been aware that such a term existed within the Agreement, which had officially brought an end to the Last Great War, and they began to feel defeated, unable to fight back against the very laws that had brought them peace just over a century ago.

 "Compromised?
 What – what's been compromised, exactly?"
 Blades demanded as he, along with his fellow Autobots, attempted to make sense out of what was happening.